inmindos/thinking-flaws/Less-is-better effect.md

     "cbias-prefer-simple"
   ]
 source: "https://en.wikipedia.org/wiki/Less-is-better_effect"
+excerpt: " lesser option is preferred when evaluated separately."
 ---

 A lesser option is preferred when evaluated separately.
 But when evaluated together, this effect disappears.